mosmn/Notes/sections/theo/networking/module2.md

 Banners can be an important part of the legal process in the event that someone is prosecuted for breaking into a device.

 To create a banner message of the day on a network device, use the `banner motd # the message of the day #` global config command.
+(The # characters are used to delimit the banner message. any character can be used to delimit the banner message but it cannot be in the message itself.)
 ```
 Sw-Floor-1# configure terminal
 Sw-Floor-1(config)# banner motd # Unauthorized access is prohibited. #